awslabs/aws-well-architected-labs/content/Reliability/300_Labs/300_Fault_Isolation_with_Shuffle_Sharding/6_impact_of_failures_shuffle_sharding.md

 1. Switch to the tab that the **AvailabilityDashboard** opened.
 (You can also retrieve the URL from the CloudFormation stack Outputs).

-1. You can see that the introduction of the poison-pill and subsequent retries by customer **Alpha** has only impacted customer **Bravo** as the canaries for these two customers are unable to make successful requests to the workload.
+1. You can see that the introduction of the poison-pill and subsequent retries by customer **Alpha** has not impacted any other customer.
     * Notice that the impact is localized to a specific shard and the other customers are not impacted by this.
     * With sharding, only **12.5%** of customers are impacted.
     * **NOTE:** You might have to wait a few minutes for the dashboard to get updated.